Found in 11 Collections and/or Records:

 Account book, 1852-1856, of an unknown merchant, of Amelia County, Va. which includes account, 1872-1873; several reports of William R. Dunnavant, county superintendent of roads and bridges; copies of deeds, 1899-1903; a blueprint of a steel truss bridge; and loose papers.

-This collection contains a list of lots in the first district of Virginia with their improvements, dwelling houses and slaves.
-The lots were owned by Joseph Bell and Andrew Kincannon, Jr. They were located at Cripple Creek, Wythe County, Virginia, on the southside of Lick Mountain, and the north side of Iron Mountain.
-Including in the list are iron furnaces, forges, houses, barns, and fourteen male slaves valued at $5,600.
+This collection contains a list of lots in the first district of Virginia with their improvements, dwelling houses, and enslaved persons.
+The lots were owned by Joseph Bell and Andrew Kincannon, Jr. They were located at Cripple Creek, Wythe County, Virginia, on the south side of Lick Mountain and the north side of Iron Mountain.
+Included in the list are iron furnaces, forges, houses, barns, and fourteen enslaved men valued at $5,600.

 This collection contains booklets and rosters from the Property Inventory Control Program at William & Mary.
 Included in the collection are a 1978 booklet of General Procedures for the Property Control Program, and a 1984 Real Property Roster.

 Real estate partner agreement between a German entity and several other people including James Swan of Boston, Massachusetts.
 Heading on document, "Gesellschafts Vertrag" which translates to "Social Contract," a partnership agreement.
 Relates to the sale or purchase of nearly 2 million acres of land in Virginia and Kentucky, as well as additional land near Boston, Massachusetts.
 Includes 4 wax seals.
 Written in German.
 7 pages.